mbaekimathi/project_lucas/README.md

    The application is configured to work with both **local** and **hosted** environments.

+   **Automatic Database Initialization:**
+   - The application automatically creates the database if it doesn't exist
+   - All required tables are created automatically on startup
+   - Database schema is checked and updated on every application start
+   - No manual database setup required!

    **Default Database Configuration (Hosted):**
    - Host: `localhost`
    - User: `groundle_school`